ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 npm init -y
 ```

-The output will be similar to the following one
+The output will be similar to:

 ```output
 Wrote to C:\Users\db\electron-sample-app\package.json: